intel/neural-compressor/docs/source/tuning_strategies.md

 ### Tuning Process

 Intel® Neural Compressor allows users to choose different tuning processes by specifying the quantization level (`quant_level`).
 Currently, the recognized `quant_level`s are `0`, `1`, and `"auto"`.
-For `quant_level` is `1`, the tuning behaves can be finer-grained controlled by setting the `strategy` field.
+For `quant_level` is `1`, the tuning process can be finer-grained controlled by setting the `strategy` field.

-- `0`: "Conservative" tuning. `0` starts with an `fp32` model and tries to quantize OPs into lower precision **op-type-wise**. `0` can be useful to give insights about the accuracy degradation after quantizing some OPs.
+- `0`: "Conservative" tuning. `0` starts with an `fp32` model and tries to quantize OPs into lower precision by **op-type-wise**. `0` can be useful to give users insights about the accuracy degradation after quantizing some OPs.

-- `1`: "Aggressive" tuning. `1` starts with the default quantization configuration and selects different quantization parameters. `1` can be used to achieve the better performance.
+- `1`: "Aggressive" tuning. `1` starts with the default quantization configuration and selects different quantization parameters. `1` can be used to achieve the performance.

 - `"auto"` (default) Auto tuning. `"auto"` combines the advantages of `quant_level=0` and `quant_level=1`.
 Currently, it tries default quantization configuration, `0`, and [`basic`](./tuning_strategies.md#basic-tuning) strategy sequentially.